 - A shift in prioritization of use cases (like transitioning from just invoicing to accounting as a whole)

-- Stylized rebranding, including colors and style of copy
+- Stylized rebranding, including colours and style of copy

 - Targeting a slightly different audience

-Rebranding can be a small—or large—upheaval in the rest of your business, and your interface should always reflect that.
-All businesses will evolve over time if they survive, requiring some rebranding -it’s just a matter of when.
+Rebranding can be a small or potentially large upheaval in the rest of your business, and your interface should always reflect that.
+All businesses will evolve over time and will require some rebranding -it’s just a matter of when.

-The pesky thing about technology—including our sites and apps—is that it advances at a lightning-fast pace.
+The pesky thing about technology is that it advances at a lightning-fast pace.
 To continue offering top-of-the-line software to our customers, we must adopt new technology when possible.

-With society placing enormous value on breaking-edge technology, you want your interface to look top quality.
-Otherwise, your perceived credibility and professionalism will drop and you’ll lose sales, no matter how great your software is.
+Breaking-edge technology is always top of mind in the zeitgeist.
+For this reason, you want to stay on top of the latest trends and opportunities to make your interface top quality.
+Otherwise, your perceived credibility and professionalism can drop and you’ll lose sales, no matter how great your software is.

 Maintaining an up-to-date, modern interface that functions like top-of-the-line software should is essential to keeping and expanding your client base.
-Because you should always be open to your technology evolving with new useful features and advanced technology, it’s a matter of “when” you’ll need to redesign the interface and not “if.”
+It’s best to keep an open mind and remain open to your technology evolving with new features and improved technology.
+Your UI should evolve with your product and you should be constantly looking for ways to improve and add value for your users.